catedu/moodle-docker-deploy/README.md

 2. Copy .env-sample to .env in nginx-proxy customize your proxy and phpmyadmin connection

 3. To create DNS dinamic with OVH provider (api-ovh), you can use api-ovh.
 Copy .env-sample to .env and customize your API connection with OVH. (not mandatory)
+3.1.
+It's necessary to run npm install in api-ovh directory for dependences

 4. Think and create a template directory (with this name) to deploy